PranavRJoshi/Solidity-Learnings/README.md

 18. `etherscan.io` is a site which is a block explorer and is used to get the details for any addresses given to it.
 19. Mnemonic (Security recovery phrase for metamask.io) can be used to access all your accounts, private key can be used to access only the account the private key is associated with, public key cannot be used to access any accounts.
 20. A way to become a smart contract developer is to understand the "behind the scenes" of a transaction, which is:
-	i.
-Transaction Hash: Unique identifier to determine the block or the transaction.
-This transaction hash is responsible to showcase that a certain amount of crytocurrency has been transacted. ii.
-Transaction fee: Amount paid to process the transaction in ether and fiat value, iii.
-Gas Price: Cost per unit of gas spent for the transactions, in ether and gwei (higher the gas price implies greater chance of getting in the blockchain) iv.
-Gas: A unit of computational measurement.
+	1. Transaction Hash: Unique identifier to determine the block or the transaction.
+This transaction hash is responsible to showcase that a certain amount of crytocurrency has been transacted.
+	2. Transaction fee: Amount paid to process the transaction in ether and fiat value,
+	3. Gas Price: Cost per unit of gas spent for the transactions, in ether and gwei (higher the gas price implies greater chance of getting in the blockchain)
+	4. Gas: A unit of computational measurement.
 The more complex the transaction is, the more gas you have to pay.
 (Transaction fee = The amount of GAS used by specific transaction alone * Gas price)
 21. Any transaction on the blockchain comes with paying gas.
 22. How do Blockchains work?
 Check out [this awesome website](andersbrownworth.com/blockchain)
 23. Some terminologies used in the field of blockchain are: